 |Train||Daily Trips||Avg.
 Time||Avg.
 Price|

 Amtrak is the largest passenger railroad service in America, offering daily intercity trains to hundreds of destinations across the contiguous United States, as well as several cities in Canada.
 Every Amtrak train comes equipped with comfortable seats with extra legroom, as well as several four-seat areas with tables in the middle.
 In addition, each car has a freshly cleaned restroom, free WiFi and power outlets at every seat.
 There are also snack bars where you can purchase drinks or food during your journey.
 On average, there are 2 Amtrak trains from Tucson to Palm Springs every day, as well as 4 trips on the weekends, with prices starting from $71.

 Frequently Asked Questions

-Is it safe to travel by train from Tucson to Palm Springs right now?
+Is it safe to travel by train from Tucson to Palm Springs during the COVID-19 pandemic?

 Can you take a train all the way from Tucson to Palm Springs?

 How long is the train journey from Tucson to Palm Springs?

 The distance between Tucson and Palm Springs is approximately 344 miles, or 553 kilometers.
 The average train journey between these two cities takes 16 hours and 7 minutes, although the absolute fastest you could get there is 6 hours and 27 minutes.

 Looking for ways to pass the time?
 Most trains are equipped with Wi-Fi, which means you can stream music, browse social media or get some work done during your ride.
 That said, in case your train has a spotty signal, or is among the few without Wi-Fi, we also recommend downloading TV shows and movies to your mobile device in advance of your trip.
 That way the ride will fly by whatever the Wi-Fi situation.